-When the breaker is used interchangeably with type MS-13 solenoid operated breakers in M-26 metal-clad units, fuses (12) Figure 2, are mounted on the breaker for protection of the motor and closing circuit.
-These breakers are identified by a "C" or "K" suffix in the breaker nomenclature.
+When the breaker is used interchangeable with type MS-13 solenoid operated breakers in M-26H metal-clad units, fuses (12) Figure 2, are mounted on the breaker for protection of the motor and closing circuit.
+These breakers are identified by "C" suffix in the breaker nomenclature.